 Some of the rooms contain what appear to be tables, stoves, and even toilets!
 You’ll also encounter various manmade pits which were likely cisterns.

 As you approach the far western end, the rooms become more elaborate and in a better state of preservation.
-It was perhaps here that the royal family themselves once lived.
+It was perhaps here that the royal family once lived.

 I walked until I could walk no further, and then stopped for awhile to appreciate the views that the Urartian elite would’ve admired each day.
 From the edge, the only direction left to go was down.